 From what I can read, the company, which in 1986 at least, had 16 employees, is fondly remembered by the citizens of South Hylton, which citizens the company served faithfully for so many years.

 Is it possible that any reader of this page can advise how the webmaster might contact Sue Jolly, the author of the booklet referred to above.
 It would be good to be able to provide here that booklet from cover to cover.
+I read that the booklet has been republished by the South Hylton Local History Society, in 2009 perhaps.
 The webmaster can be contacted here.
 I earlier asked the same question re 'A. L. Purvis' who provided, for that booklet, a list of all the buses ever owned by 'W. H. Jolly' & what happened to them.
 A most interesting list indeed.
 Thanks to Alan Coulson, I can now advise that A. L. Purvis passed away long ago - in the early 1990s.
 Hopefully soon, I'll add that list into this page.

 The company was noted for the distinctive livery of its vehicles - cream with a brown stripe - and for the rear seats in its vehicles, which were of varnished wooden slats.
 I read that the rear seats were like that because the school kids would slash any normal upholstery.

 I would like to be able to next show a large, quality image of a 'Jolly' bus - an image which shows well the company's cream & brown livery.
 Certainly such images are WWW available.
 But for copyright reasons it would seem that I cannot show such images here in their full beauty.
 You however can see many such images via this & the following page, & particularly can view one especially fine image here.